What does 0% intro APR mean on a credit card and how does it work?

 To qualify for a 0% intro APR offer, it's best to have excellent credit and a good payment history.

-Furthermore, if you want to do a balance transfer when a 0% intro APR offer on such transfers is available, your creditworthiness, among other things, may also factor into the credit limit available on your new card, which determines the amount that can be transferred.
+Furthermore, if you want to do a balance transfer with a 0% intro APR offer, your creditworthiness can help determine the credit limit on your new card, which determines the amount that can be transferred.

 Deferred interest offers vs. 0% intro APR credit cards

 Both deferred interest offers and 0% intro APR cards do not charge interest if you pay off the entire balance before the introductory period expires.
-What separates them is what happens when you don't.
+The difference is what happens when you don't.

-A 0% intro APR credit card will only start to charge interest on the remaining balance once your introductory period has ended.
-A deferred interest offer, on the other hand, charges interest on the entire balance that accrued during the introductory period, even if part of that balance was paid before the introductory period ended and starts charging interest on the remaining balance after that period.
+A 0% intro APR credit card will only start to charge interest on the remaining balance once your introductory period ends.
+A deferred interest offer, on the other hand, charges interest that accumulated on the entire balance during the introductory period.
+You’ll start charging interest on the remaining balance after that period.

-For example, if you charged $2,500 during an introductory period and paid $1,000 before that period ended, a 0% intro APR credit card would only start charging interest on the $1,500 balance that remains.
-A deferred interest offer would instead charge interest on the entire $2,500 balance that accrued during the introductory period and begin charging interest on the $1,500 balance that remains.
+For example, if you charged $2,500 during an introductory period and paid $1,000 before that period ended, a 0% intro APR credit card would only start charging interest on the remaining $1,500.
+A deferred interest offer would instead charge interest on the $2,500 balance that accrued during the introductory period and begin charging interest on the remaining $1,500.

-This makes it vital to read the fine print and stay aware of your timeline.
+This is why it’s important to read the fine print on a credit card offer and stay aware of your timelines.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.